jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 Well, the answer was a bunch of heuristics in each browser, but in 2007 Mozilla swapped their heuristics for a list.
 That list is now maintained as a separate community project known as the [public suffix list](https://publicsuffix.org/), and it's used by all browsers and many other projects.

-If someone says they understand the security implications of a URL without UI intervention, be sure to check they can recite all 9000+ entries of the public suffix list from memory.
+If someone says they understand the security implications of URLs without UI hints, be sure to check they can recite all 9000+ entries of the public suffix list from memory.

 # Opening things up again